Jerome B. Gilbert

-Jerome B. Gilbert (November 29, 1930 to May 13, 2025) was an American water utility manager, consulting engineer and pollution control state official whose career was focused on crafting efficient water utility operations.
+Jerome B. Gilbert (November 29, 1930 - May 13, 2025) was an American water utility manager, consulting engineer and pollution control state official whose career was focused on crafting efficient water utility operations.
 He graduated with a master's degree from Stanford University.
 He worked for the United States Army Medical Service Corps, North Marin Water District, California water pollution control agencies, J.B.
 Gilbert & Associates and the East Bay Municipal Utility District.
 In 1991, he opened a solo consulting engineering practice serving water utilities and industries in the U.S.

 He was active in the American Water Works Association, and he served as an officer in that organization over several decades.
 He was a member of other water organizations.
 He received a number of awards for his service, and in 1989, he was elected to the National Academy of Engineering.

 Early life

 Jerome B. Gilbert was born in 1930 in Dayton, Ohio.
 He attended grammar school and high school in Dayton.
 His mother, Mathilda Gilbert, was a concert pianist, and his father, Maurice Gilbert, was a city attorney.
 He had one sibling, Paul Gilbert.